top of page

 Couzin-Fuchs et al., 2015, J. insect physiol.
 79: 96-104

-A combined experimental and theoretical approach in used to study questions related to the functional organization of central pattern generating circuits, inter-limb coordination during locomotion, the relative role of sensory inputs vs. central circuits in locomotion control, and more.
+A combined experimental and theoretical approach was used to study questions related to the functional organization of central pattern generating circuits, inter-limb coordination during locomotion, the relative role of sensory inputs vs. central circuits in locomotion control, and more.

 12.jpg